Zaneham/jovial-compiler/README.md

 A fully functional native compiler for JOVIAL J73 (MIL-STD-1589C), a programming language from 1959 designed for bombing things more accurately.
 Now you too can experience the joy of military avionics software development from your gaming PC.

+## Please note:
+I wrote this whilst learning Rust (mistake) and kind of applied a tutorial which heavily featured LLVM.
+Hence this compiler.
+I'm currently looking at doing a rewrite in C, also JOVIAL is still featured in embedded software.
+Running LLVM which is a heck of a dependency is not a good idea in the embedded space.

+So please watch out for the rewrite (I've also done a version of this in OCaml but thats neither here nor there)

 ## What is JOVIAL?

 JOVIAL (Jules' Own Version of the International Algebraic Language) was created in 1959 because apparently FORTRAN wasn't violent enough.
 It was used extensively in: